JackEdTaylor/LexOPS/README.md

 ## Walkthrough

-An introductory walkthrough of the main features of LexOPS is available
+An in-depth walkthrough of the package is available here:
-here:

 <https://jackedtaylor.github.io/LexOPSdocs/>

-## tl;dr
+## TL;DR

 ### Shiny App

 The package features an interactive shiny app, with several useful features such as visualising variables’ distributions and relationships while generating stimuli.
+It’s a friendly front-end to the functions detailed below.
 The LexOPS shiny app is available online at
 <https://jackt.shinyapps.io/lexops/>, but it is usually faster and more
 relilable to run it locally, with: